framasoft/mobilizon/CONTRIBUTING.md

 #### Issue & Commit Categories

-* :ambulance: `critical` : Critical hotfix!
+* 🚑 `critical` : Critical hotfix!
-* :lipstick: `enhancement` : General improvements.
+* 💄 `enhancement` : General improvements.
-* :sparkles: `feature` : New features.
+* ✨ `feature` : New features.
-* :bug: `bug` : Confirmed bugs, or reports that are likely to be bugs.
+* 🐛 `bug` : Confirmed bugs, or reports that are likely to be bugs.
-* :raising_hand: `question` : Questions (e.g. how can I do X?)
+* 🙋 `question` : Questions (e.g. how can I do X?)
-* :postbox: `feedback` : General feedback.
+* 📮 `feedback` : General feedback.
-* :art: `ui` : Visual design.
+* 🎨 `ui` : Visual design.
-* :scroll: `copy` : Text in the apps, or translations.
+* 📜 `copy` : Text in the apps, or translations.
-* :information_source: `documentation` : Documentation.
+* ℹ  `documentation` : Documentation.
-* :racehorse: `performance` : Performance.
+* 🐎 `performance` : Performance.
-* :lock: `security` : Security.
+* 🔒 `security` : Security.
-* :electric_plug: `api` : Mobilizon's APIs.
+* 🔌 `api` : Mobilizon's APIs.
-* :alien: `external` : External libraries or API integrations.
+* 👽 `external` : External libraries or API integrations.
-* :warning: `exception` : Uncaught exceptions.
+* ⚠ `exception` : Uncaught exceptions.
-* :fire: `crash` : Crash.
+* 🔥 `crash` : Crash.
-* :symbols: `encoding` : Character encoding or data serialization issue.
+* 🔣 `encoding` : Character encoding or data serialization issue.
-* :truck: `cleanup` : Removing, moving or refactoring code or files.
+* 🚚 `cleanup` : Removing, moving or refactoring code or files.
-* :white_check_mark: `tests` : Testing
+* ✅ `tests` : Testing

 #### Issue Status

-* :speech_balloon: `discussion` : Discussion to clarify this issue is ongoing.
+* 💬 `discussion` : Discussion to clarify this issue is ongoing.
-* :soon: `todo` : This has been discussed and now needs work.
+* 🔜 `todo` : This has been discussed and now needs work.
-* :repeat: `needs-more-info` : More information needs to be collected about these problems or feature requests (e.g. steps to reproduce).
+* 🔁 `needs-more-info` : More information needs to be collected about these problems or feature requests (e.g. steps to reproduce).
-* :bulb: `idea` : Needs to be discussed further.
+* 💡 `idea` : Needs to be discussed further.
 Could be a feature request which might be good to first implement as a community extension.
-* :construction: `in-progress` : Someone is working on this...
+* 🚧 `in-progress` : Someone is working on this...
-* :pray: `help-wanted` : The Mobilizon core team would appreciate help from the community in resolving these issues.
+* 🙏 `help-wanted` : The Mobilizon core team would appreciate help from the community in resolving these issues.
-* :seedling: `first-timers-only` : Less complex issues which would be good first issues to work on for users who want to contribute.
+* 🌱 `first-timers-only` : Less complex issues which would be good first issues to work on for users who want to contribute.
-* :1234: `needs-reproduction` : Likely bugs, but haven't been reliably reproduced.
+* 🔢 `needs-reproduction` : Likely bugs, but haven't been reliably reproduced.
-* :red_circle: `blocked` : Blocked on other issues.
+* 🔴 `blocked` : Blocked on other issues.
-* :two: `duplicate` : Duplicate of another issue, i.e. has been reported before.
+* 2️⃣ `duplicate` : Duplicate of another issue, i.e. has been reported before.
-* :no_good: `wontfix` : The Mobilizon core team has decided not to fix these issues (or add these features) for now, because they're working as intended, or some other reason.
+* 🙅 `wontfix` : The Mobilizon core team has decided not to fix these issues (or add these features) for now, because they're working as intended, or some other reason.
-* :put_litter_in_its_place: `invalid` : Issues which are not valid (e.g. spam or submitted by error).
+* 🚮 `invalid` : Issues which are not valid (e.g. spam or submitted by error).

 #### Merge Request Status

-* :construction: `in-progress` : Still being worked on, more changes will follow.
+* 🚧 `in-progress` : Still being worked on, more changes will follow.
-* :busstop: `needs-review` : Needs code review and approval from maintainers.
+* 🚏 `needs-review` : Needs code review and approval from maintainers.
-* :mag: `under-review` : Being reviewed by maintainers.
+* 🔍 `under-review` : Being reviewed by maintainers.
-* :wrench: `changes-required` : Needs to be updated based on review comments and then reviewed again.
+* 🔧 `changes-required` : Needs to be updated based on review comments and then reviewed again.
-* :eyes: `needs-testing` : Needs manual testing.
+* 👀 `needs-testing` : Needs manual testing.

 ---